Mon to Fri:

 That’s everything we had to tell you about checking the gas pressure at home.
 Remember to follow the proper instructions and use protective gear to maintain the utmost level of safety.

 Suspect gas leaks in your property?
-Are your gas appliances not working properly?
-Never think twice about contacting a professional or your utility company whenever you feel that something’s wrong with the gas line or with most of the gas appliances connected to the gas line.
+Are your gas appliances not working correctly?
+Never think twice about contacting a professional or your utility company whenever you feel something’s wrong with the gas line or most of the gas appliances connected to the gas line.
 This is especially true if you find leaks present on the gas line, a pressure drop or if you can smell gas coming from somewhere.
-They are the only ones who have the authority to do further checks or repairs on the gas lines and perform gas piping.
+They are the only ones with the authority to do further checks or repairs on the gas lines and perform gas piping.

-Gold Coast Plumbing Company are a reputable, friendly and professional plumbing and gas company.
-Our gas fitters are licensed, insured, and qualified to assist you with a gas leak, pressure drop, gas piping, gas repairs, gas installations, gas regulators replacement, and gas line maintenance.
+Gold Coast Plumbing Company is a reputable, friendly, and professional plumbing and gas company.
+Our gas fitters are licensed, insured, and qualified to assist you with gas leaks, pressure drops, gas piping, gas repairs, gas installations, gas regulator replacement, and gas line maintenance.
 We also work on gas appliances like water heaters for residential users and commercial establishments.
 So, speak to us today!

-With that, we have come to the end of this guide.
+We have reached the end of this guide.
 Until next time, goodbye, and stay safe!